KingUsang/nutritech-latest/README.md

 - **Styling**: Tailwind CSS
 - **Fonts**: Google Fonts (Outfit)

-## Original HTML Files

-The original HTML files have been converted to Next.js pages with React components.
-They are preserved in the repository for reference but are not used in the Next.js application.

 ## Development Notes

 - Uses client-side components (`'use client'`) for interactive features